 While workers’ compensation is a no-fault program, which means if you were hurt on the job you should be covered by your employer’s plan, it might not be as easy as it seems for you to get your benefits.
 Your employer or your employer’s insurance company might allege that your injury did not occur on the job or that your problems result from a pre-existing condition in an effort to get out of paying the claim.
 In those situations, you will have to prove that you were indeed hurt while working.
 Testimony from doctors and witnesses might be necessary.
 Documentation is important, including medical records, photographs, and employment records.

 To challenge a denial of workers’ compensation benefits, you will need an experienced workers’ compensation attorney who is familiar with the latest Georgia workers’ compensation laws.
 Your lawyer will investigate your accident.
 Your medical expenses will be calculated, any physician notes will be carefully read, and your time missed from work and lost wages will also be calculated.
-The Bader Law Firm has been helping Atlanta workers who have suffered injuries on the job for years.
+Bader Scott Injury Lawyers has been helping Atlanta workers who have suffered injuries on the job for years.

 What Are Some Workers’ Compensation Benefits Available to Atlanta Workers Who Are Injured on the Job?